 Probe station vacuum chuck

-Many probe station chucks are really high spec, with exceptional flatness, planarity, special connectors, integrated thermal or vacuum systems and rigorously tested for electrical properties.
+Many probe station chucks are designed to really high specifications, with exceptional flatness, planarity, special connectors, integrated thermal or vacuum systems and rigorously-tested electrical properties.
 These all contribute to a very high cost.
 This is great for highly specialized measurements, but most R&D applications do not actually require this level of specialization.

 The Ossila Vacuum compatible chuck is a good compromise of value, practicality and quality: providing a flat surface with multiple vacuum zones and a connection to ground.
 The Ossila Vacuum Chuck is designed to accommodate samples from 5 - 150 mm diameter, with 6 selectable vacuum zones, giving you maximum flexibility.

-In our probe station design, we found that a simple and clean method for precise coarse and fine control of the DUT placement under the microscope is all you need.
-The Ossila Probe Station stage is a good compromise of value, ergonomics and what is actually needed: just a simple but precise XYZR stage for fine movement control, with no fancy control systems.
+In our probe station design, we found in many cases all you need is a simple and clean method for presise coarse and fine placement of the DUT under a reliable microscope.
+The Ossila Probe Station stage is a good compromise of value, ergonomics and what is actually needed: just a simple but precise XYZR stage with fine movement control - without the fancy control systems.

 Shielding and Enclosures